The Secret to Life: Recording

+The Secret to Life was recorded over a two-week period at Middle Farm Studios in South Devon, a residential recording studio in South Devon owned by producer Peter Miles.
+Orla Gartland's debut studio album Woman on the Internet was recorded at the same studio in October 2020.
 In the production of The Secret to Life, the band bypassed many production tools commonly used in contemporary pop music and relied on real instruments and recording live takes of songs directly onto tape.
 This approach, as discussed in interviews, imparts a nostalgic quality reminiscent of the music of the 1960s and 1970s.
+The group chose to record communally with four microphones simultaneously recording in one room rather than with separate booths.